clojurewerkz/langohr.docs/articles/getting_started.md

 (lc/subscribe ch queue-name message-handler {:auto-ack true})
 ```

 We use `langohr.queue/subscribe` to start a consumer.
-This creates a
+This function
-new thread which will consume the messages.
+returns immediately and the handler provided (`message-handler`) will
+be invoked for every inbound delivery.

 Finally, here's the handling function: